Back to Tools

 What It Does

-SocialMapper is a geospatial analysis toolkit with a simple 5-function Python API.
-It generates travel-time isochrones, discovers points of interest from OpenStreetMap (338+ tag mappings), identifies Census block groups, and retrieves demographic data -- all to help researchers understand how well communities can access essential services.
+SocialMapper is a geospatial analysis toolkit that generates travel-time isochrones, discovers community resources from OpenStreetMap, and retrieves Census demographic data -- helping researchers understand how well communities can access essential services.

 Whether you're studying food deserts, healthcare access, transit equity, or rural community definitions, SocialMapper provides the spatial and demographic building blocks in a single, cohesive package.